Last updated: May 1, 2023

 Ask us to limit what we use or share

 - You can ask us not to use or share certain health information for treatment, payment, or our operations.
-We are not required to agree to your request, and we may refuse if it would affect your care.
+We are not required to agree to your request, and we may refuse if, for example, it would affect your care.

 - If you pay for a service or health care item out-of-pocket in full, you can ask us not to share that information for the purpose of payment or our operations with your health insurer.
-We will agree unless a law requires us to share that information.
+We will agree unless there is a legal requirement for us to share that information (including contracts).

 Get a list of those with whom we’ve shared information